Alef-Basilio/MongoDB-API---BackEnd---08-2024/README.md

 <h2 id="how" align="center">How was made</h2>
 Using technologies linked to JavaScript to create a server and make queries.
 </br>
-Separating the front and the back by the Render website web service and Vercel.
+Separating the front-end and the back-end by the Render website web service and Vercel.

 <h2 id="obj" align="center">Objective</h2>